apsommer/algorithms/explanation_6.md

 #### Time Complexity

 Time complexity is `O(n)` by inspection.
-Each element in the array must be compared once.
+Each element in the array must be compared once in this [linear search](https://en.wikipedia.org/wiki/Linear_search)

 #### Space Complexity